beginning of content

 Your own centre of gravity also moves so there is an increased risk of falling.
 If you feel unsteady or uncomfortable, stop what you're doing.

-Your ligaments become looser so there is more chance of ligament injuries.
+Your ligaments become looser during pregnancy, so there is more chance of ligament injuries.
 Avoid sports that involve:

-Your blood pressure may decrease.
-To avoid getting dizzy when changing your posture (for example, from sitting to standing) make slower movements.
+Your blood pressure may decrease during pregnancy.
+To avoid getting dizzy when changing your posture, make slower movements, such as when moving from sitting to standing.

 Speak to a maternal child health nurse